Eguana Technologies (CVE:EGT) Shares Down 17.6% – Time to Sell?

-Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s share price dropped 17.6% during mid-day trading on Monday .
+Eguana Technologies Inc. (CVE:EGT – Get Free Report) dropped 17.6% on Tuesday .
 The company traded as low as C$0.06 and last traded at C$0.07.
-Approximately 36,692 shares changed hands during trading, an increase of 173% from the average daily volume of 13,417 shares.
+Approximately 36,692 shares traded hands during mid-day trading, an increase of 173% from the average daily volume of 13,462 shares.
 The stock had previously closed at C$0.09.

 Eguana Technologies Inc designs and manufactures residential and commercial energy storage systems for fuel cell, photovoltaic, and battery applications in Canada, Asia, Australia, Europe, and the United States.
 The company provides its products under the Enduro, Evolve, and Elevate brand names.
 The company was formerly known as Sustainable Energy Technologies Ltd.